FOSSEE/st-scripts/parsing_data/script.rst

 As you can see, each record consists of fields seperated by a ";".
-The first record is region code, then roll number, then name, marks of second language, first language, maths, science and social, total marks, pass/fail indicatd by P or F and finally W if with held and empty otherwise.
+The first record is region code, then roll number, then name, marks of second language, first language, maths, science and social, total marks, pass/fail indicatd by P or F and finally W if withheld and empty otherwise.

-Our job is to calculate the mean of all the maths marks in the region "B".
+Our job is to calculate the arithmetic mean of all the maths marks in the region "B".

 #[Nishanth]: Please note that I am not telling anything about AA since they do
              not know about any if/else yet.